Donald Remy: NCAA

 In 2011, Remy became the chief legal officer and later chief operating officer at the NCAA.
 Together with the Power Conferences, he led legal strategies before the United States Supreme Court in landmark cases, including O’Bannon v.
 NCAA and NCAA v.
 Alston, which shaped policies on student-athlete compensation.

 Department of Veteran Affairs

 President Joe Biden appointed Remy as deputy secretary of veterans affairs in April 2021.
-He was confirmed by the United States Senate with a bipartisian vote 91-8.
+He was confirmed by the United States Senate with a bipartisan vote 91-8.
 At VA he was the chief operating officer of the second largest agency in federal government, where he led improved access to healthcare services, enhanced veteran benefits, and implementation of policies to address the unique needs of veterans and their families.
 Remy also co-chaired initiatives like the president’s initiative on Customer Experience and VA-DoD Joint Executive Committee.
 He left office in 2023 and received Meritorious Service awards from the secretary of defense and the secretary of veterans affairs.